 - Documenting risk assumptions to satisfy IRS scrutiny

-Effective risk assessment methodologies combined with transparent allocation strategies ensure compliance with IRS standards and mitigate transfer pricing adjustments related to intercompany financing arrangements.
+Effective risk assessment methods combined with transparent allocation strategies ensure compliance with IRS standards and reduce the likelihood of transfer pricing adjustments related to intercompany financing arrangements.

 Key penalty risks and consequences include: